 Households may have underestimated the risks of taking a large mortgage and thought house prices had still a long way up to go.

-Hedge fund managers, investment bankers and investors might have concentrated themselves on the possible gains of their investments and underestimated the chances that they could actually lose money.
+Hedge fund managers, investment bankers and investors might have concentrated on the possible gains of their investments and underestimated the chances that they could actually lose money.

 People strongly overestimate the precision of their forecast.

 This too may have contributed to the poor modeling and the poor predictions we had about the future course of the housing prices.

 Overconfidence may have led people to believe that they could forecast future house price movements more accurately than they actually could.

 Illusory superiority is a cognitive bias that causes people to overestimate their positive qualities and abilities and to underestimate their negative qualities, relative to others.

 Optimism, overconfidence and illusory superiority played a role on all levels.

 Bandwagon Effect and Herd Instinct